changhc/blog/_posts/2021-08-10-lyon-restaurants.md

 #### Entrée: Salade Lyonnaise

 A warm veggie salad with pork belly cubes, fried bread cubes, and a poached egg.
 The dressing was light, containing a sour taste probably stemming from vinegar.
-The pork belly smelled nice, was a bit salty but just nice with the salad.
+The pork belly smelled brilliant, was a bit salty but just nice with the salad.

 <figure>
 	<img src="{{ "/assets/img/lyon-restaurant/salade_lyonnaise.jpg" | prepend: site.url }}" width="600px" alt="">